 Azael teaches at the Tecnológico de Monterrey in Mexico.
 He has a specialization in innovation and innovation management, product development and management, and entrepreneurship and intrapreneurship.

 Azael has a Ph.D. in Engineering by the University of Leeds, UK (2015).
-He also has a Master’s degree in sustainable design of new products from the University of Leeds, UK (2010), a Master’s degree in product design management from the University of Liverpool, UK (2007) and a BSc. in Engineering and Management from UANL, MX (2005).
+He also has a Master's degree in sustainable design of new products by the University of Leeds, UK (2010), a Master's degree in product design management by the University of Liverpool, UK (2007) and a BSc. in Engineering and Management by UANL, MX (2005).

 He has experience as a Technology Innovation Leader in the automotive industry and product development engineer in the HVAC industry in the UK: working on areas of development of new products, incremental design of existing products, disruptive innovation, technology research, development, management, launching new ventures and discovering new business models.